California gasoline prices ebb at last after record run

 The price spike eased after California Governor Jerry Brown on Sunday ordered that service stations be allowed to begin stocking "winter-blend" fuel three weeks ahead of schedule.

 Refiners responded by switching over this week.
-Kinder Morgan said it would accept winter-blend gasoline for shipment immediately on its 3,000-mile (4,828-km) Pacific pipeline system, having originally scheduled that for October 15.
+Kinder Morgan said it would accept winter-blend gasoline for shipment immediately on its 3,000-mile (4,800-km) Pacific pipeline system, having originally scheduled that for October 15.

 Wholesale prices dropped by 60 cents a gallon on Monday, and analysts said a sharp fall in retail prices would follow within about a week, barring further market disruptions.